jkcfg/jk/docs/deprecations.md

 empty string stood in for whichever; in 0.5.0 an empty path argument will be an error.

+### jk generate silently ignoring overwrites

+By default, `jk generate` will silently refuse to overwrite files.
+In 0.5.0 it will behave similarly to `jk transform` and return an error when asked to overwrite files, unless `--overwrite` is used.

 ## Deprecated in 0.3.x (will be removed in 0.4.0)

 ### `generate` file property is now called path